-Procedures for Payment Credits for Social Security Administration and Veteran Affairs Benefits for MDHS Cases dependent benefit must be scanned to the case record.
+Procedures for Payment Credits for Social Security Administration and Veteran Affairs dependent benefit must be scanned to the case record.
 The county/district office staff must manually maintain these cases and give credit each month by doing a "PC" adjustment for only the current support obligation.